-LightRules is the lighting management system designed for use with intelligent LED light fixtures and light agents from Digital Lumens.
+LightRules is the lighting management system designed for use with intelligent LED light fixtures from Digital Lumens.
 LightRules transforms a commercial or industrial building's lighting system into a network of lights capable of dramatically improving energy efficiency.

 In addition to basic lighting operations like dimming and occupancy sensing, LightRules also gives you: